 New Year's Day brings the famous Coney Island Polar Bear Plunge, during which dozens of lunatics run into the icy waters of the Atlantic for a bracing start to the year.
 (We kid: they're amazing!)
 It's a tradition that's been going on since 1903!

 In case you want to join the brave masses, it's free to plunge but you must register.
-Registration begins at 10 a.m. at Stillwell and the Boardwalk.
-(FYI, even though there is no fee, the event is also a fundraiser for Coney Island organizations such as the New York Aquarium, The Alliance for Coney Island, the Coney Island History Project, and others, so donate a few bucks!)
-All participants get free admission to the aquarium.
+Registration begins at 10 a.m. at Stillwell and the Boardwalk and you must be there by noon if you plan to plunge.
+(FYI, even though there is no fee, the event is also a fundraiser for Coney Island organizations such as the New York Aquarium, The Alliance for Coney Island, the Coney Island History Project, and others, so donate a few bucks!
+They are even offering incentives as thank-yous!)
+Plus: all participants get free admission to the aquarium.
 (If you are plunging with a child under 18, you must sign a waiver for them.)
 Don't forget some old sneakers for plunging!

 For more Coney Island kookiness, head to Sideshows By the Seashore for the Coney Island Circus Sideshow, which will perform continuously from 2 - 6 p.m.